department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 - Get free private counseling, alcohol and drug assessment, and other support for combat Veterans and families at one of our 300 community Vet Centers. <br>
 [Find a Vet Center near you](/facilities/?zoomLevel=4&page=1&facilityType=health).
 - Contact the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+18774243838">1-877-424-3838</a>) for help 24 hours a day, 7 days a week.
-A trained VA counselor will offer information about VA homeless programs, health care, and other services in your area.
+A trained VA counselor will offer information about VA homelessness programs, health care, and other services in your area.
 The call is free and confidential.
 - Call or visit your local VA Community  Resource and Referral Center.
 Even if you don’t qualify for VA health care, our staff can help you find non-VA resources you may qualify for in your community. <br>
 [Find your local Community Resource and Referral Center](https://www.va.gov/HOMELESS/Crrc.asp).

-**Or, you can apply for VA health care to access more services:**
+**Or you can apply for VA health care to access more services:**

 [Find out if you're eligible for VA health care](https://preview.va.gov/health-care/eligibility/). <br>
 [Learn how to apply for health care benefits](https://preview.va.gov/health-care/how-to-apply/).